Last Updated on

 Pay attention to the backlinks in particular.
 You want to know who they’re getting links from, and the rate that they’re link building.
 As you develop your site, you want to do your best to match their rate of acquisition and acquiring at least some of the same links.

-Remember, you’re targeting sites in a niche with less competition, so you shouldn’t expect a really high rate of acquisition.
+Remember, you’re targeting websites in a niche with less competition, so you shouldn’t expect a really high rate of acquisition.
 You may have to slow things down, but more about that later.

 Analyze their Content with Surfer SEO